mbsa-tud/tsad_platform/README.md

 * It contains at least one of the following folders: a `train` folder containing training data and a `test` folder containing testing data.
 * The `test` folder always contains data with anomalies.
 All models are evaluated on this data.
-* The `train` folder is only required for **semi-supervised** and **supervised** models, not for **unsupervised** models as they are tested on the test data directly.
+* The `train` folder is only required for **semi-supervised** and **supervised** TSAD methods, not for **unsupervised** ones as they don't require an prior training step.
-It should contain fault-free data for semi-supervised models and anomalous data for supervised models.
+It should contain fault-free data for semi-supervised, and anomalous data for supervised methods.
 Chapter [Load and configure models](#loadconfigure-models-1) shows the learning-types of the implemented models.
 * Each folder must contain at least one **CSV** file with the following format:

 | timestamp | value1 | value2 | is_anomaly |